 Location Search Phase

-Internet Infrastructure In Commercial Locations
+Internet Speed In Commercial Locations

 Before you start to seriously consider a location, call internet service providers and ask about what internet infrastructure is available in the area.
 Please do not assume the office space you are ready to sign on has a decent internet connection.
 We’ve seen this problem many times.